 Now, almost all hardwire kits come with either two, or three wires.
 The two wires are for a fuse, and a ground bolt, and the additional wire may be for a constant fuse.
 A constant fuse provides power even if your car is off, and you don’t want the camera to only be connected to that, as it will drain the battery.
 If you have two wires, one should go to an ignition-switched fuse.
 The wire for a ground bolt will prevent an electric shock.
 You’ll want a circuit tester to determine which fuse on your fuse box is constant, and which is ignition-switched.
 Turn the car off, if you get power, that means you have a constant fuse.

 Once you’ve got these things figured, go ahead and connect the wires.
 If you have a red, yellow, and a C-shaped wire, the red usually goes to a constant fuse, the yellow in the ignition-switched fuse, and the C-shaped is the ground wire.
 A hardwiring kit will come with labels, so make sure to read them before you proceed.
 A thing to note is that you can get an add-a-fuse kit if you want a cleaner looking installation.
 Or, you could wrap the wires around the fuse’s leg, for a more secure connection.
+Please refer to our learning guide on how to install a dash cam.

 When you have connected the power wires, it’s time to ground the kit.
 Take that last wire, that’s either in a ring, or C-shape, and slip it under a bolt, or screw it in your vehicle.
 You’ll want a socket wrench to loosen a bolt, and make sure that it’s connected to an unpainted, bare metal section.
 Avoid plastic, as it may cause issues.
 The best grounding spot is to find a factory ground.
-Whichever the case, make sure you tighten the screw well – a loose ground can, and will result in power issues.
+Whichever the case, make sure you tighten the screw well – a loose ground can and will result in power issues.

 Test things out